 FOR IMMEDIATE RELEASE June 24, 2013

-The investigation was conducted by MDENT.
-Assistant United States Attorney Monica D. Coleman handled the prosecution.
-The sentence was imposed by United States District Judge Thomas E. Johnston.
+The Drug Enforcement Administration and the Huntington Police Department conducted the investigation.
+Assistant United States Attorney Joseph F. Adams handled the prosecution.
+The sentence was imposed by Chief United States District Judge Robert C. Chambers.

 This case was prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers in communities across the Southern District.